CMU-07-120/intro-to-software-construction/finalproject.md

    the necessary inputs, outputs, and logic.

 4. **Provide documentation** for how we can run your project.
 This includes what script(s) to run and any other helpful information.
+It should cover everything needed to run your project.

 5. **Reflection**.
+We're looking for a reflection on your process in designing, implementing, and debugging this project.

+   - *Q1*: Where did you get stuck and how did you debug your problem(s)?
-Walk us through your process in designing, implementing, and debugging this project.
-Where did you get stuck?
-What commands were most useful?
-Did you do any refactoring?
-What aspect ended up being the most helpful to you?
+   - *Q2*: What commands were most useful?
+   - *Q3*: Did you do any refactoring along the way?
+   - *Q4*: What concepts from the class ended up being the most helpful to you?

 ## Deadlines and Deliverables